Who is at risk

 - St. Lawrence Islands National Park

-- While these areas in Ontario are considered the highest risk for Lyme disease, changes to our climate - such as warmer seasons - could lead to more black-legged ticks in other parts of the province.
+While these areas in Ontario are considered the highest risk for Lyme disease, ticks can attach to migratory birds, and be moved to areas where we wouldn’t normally expect to find infected ticks.
+Changes to our climate - such as warmer seasons - could also lead to more blacklegged ticks in other parts of the province.

 Travellers